Inference for Dependent Data with Learned Clusters: Introduction

-In the course of providing the main inferential results, we also develop novel insights about the finite-sample behavior of the $k$-\texttt{medoids} clustering algorithm that are important for cluster-based inference.
-Specifically, we verify that the partitions produced by $k$-\texttt{medoids} satisfy suitably defined balance and small boundary conditions without requiring a notion of consistency to a ``true'' partition.
-Establishing these properties for the groups produced by $k$-\texttt{medoids} is important for verifying their use as an input into cluster-based inference as existing results for such procedures in the setting where clusters are pre-specified rely on conditions that impose that clusters have small boundaries and have sizes that do not diverge relative to each other.
-We also note that these results on the behavior of $k$-\texttt{medoids} clustering are, to our knowledge, new to the unsupervised learning literature and may be of some independent interest.
+While providing the main inferential results, we also develop novel insights about the finite-sample behavior of the $k$-\texttt{medoids} clustering algorithm that are important for cluster-based inference.
+We verify that $k$-\texttt{medoids} partitions satisfy suitably defined balance and small boundary conditions without requiring any notion of consistency to a ``true'' partition.
+Balance and small boundary properties are important if $k$-\texttt{medoids} groups are to be input into cluster-based inference, as general dependent data settings do not necessitate existence of ``true'' partitions, and previous results for cluster-based inference with pre-specified clusters rely on small cluster boundaries.
+A key ingredient to establishing this result is that locations are relatively regularly distributed in space.
+Our formal conditions rule out small regions containing a large fraction of observations with remaining observations spread sparsely over the remaining space.
+This could be problematic in data on individuals taken from a metropolitan area with relatively small geographic area but a large population and a surrounding rural area with large geographic area but small population, when the relevant measure of dependence between individuals depends on geographic proximity.
+These properties of $k$-\texttt{medoids} clustering are, to our knowledge, new to the unsupervised learning literature.

+As cluster-based methods provide a general approach to performing robust inference in the presence of dependent and heteroskedastic data, they belong to the general class of HAR inference procedures; see, e.g., \cite{Lazarus2018} for a recent review centered on time series analysis and \cite{conley:gmmhac} and \cite{KelejianPrucha:SpatialHAC} for seminal references in the spatial context.
+There is also recent work in combined contexts with both serial and spatial dependence; for instance \cite{bai2020standard} consider weak serial dependence and sparse spatial dependence, and propose a new standard error estimator using Newey-West HAC along the time dimension and using the thresholding approach in \cite{bickel2008covariance} to estimate the small subgroup of $\left(i,j\right)$ pairs that have nonzero spatial dependence.
+A similar procedure is also proposed by \cite{Cai2021}.